mounaiban/numwal/www/README.md

 Serving Numwal on the public internet is regarded as an advanced subject beyond the scope of this guide.
 Publicly-accessible servers might not be difficult to set up at all and the instructions herein might even suffice, but the security risks and availability challenges make deployment of public internet services worthy of a discussion of its own that is not possible reasonably summarise in this document.

 ### Requesting Wallpapers
-Use an HTTP client (such as a standard web browser or `curl`) to issue GET requests to the server to download wallpapers:
+Use an HTTP client (such as a standard web browser or `curl`) to issue GET requests to the server to download wallpapers.
+These examples assume that you have an instance of of Numwal running on your system (on the host or in a container), accessible from `localhost` on port `8080`.

 Try these in your web browser: